saecki/crates.nvim/docgen/wiki/Documentation-v0.5.0.md

 ```

 ## Auto completion
-Completion is supported in a few different ways, either by the [in-process language server],
+Completion is supported in a few different ways, either by the [in-process language server](#in-process-language-server),
 which also supports code actions, or by one of the following sources.

 ### [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) source